You must use your Academy login credentials to access the application.

 **Please note that a notification will be sent to the recommender with instructions to upload their letter once your application is submitted**

-All grant/award submissions are initially reviewed for completeness and eligibility by AAO/AAOF staff.
+All grant/award submissions are initially reviewed for completeness and eligibility by Academy staff.
 Staff will work to notify applicants of eligibility and incompleteness prior to the application deadline to the extent feasible.
-Complete, eligible applications are then sent to a reviewing body chosen by the organization.
-Each reviewing body is specifically chosen so as to allow the most knowledgeable merit review of the application.
+Complete, eligible applications are then sent to the AAO Research Committee to provide a scientific merit review.
 This reviewing body sends its recommendations to the Programs Advisory Committee (PAC) who uses the reviewing body recommendations to select the final awardees in alignment with programmatic needs and corresponding gift agreements.
 The decision of the PAC is then sent to the AAOF Board for review and approval.
 The AAO/AAOF Conflict of Interest policy governs the actions of individuals involved throughout this review and approval process.

 In accepting an Ezell Fellowship, students agree to: